dongdawn/rid/README.md

 ####  4.1. <a name='a.BiasedMD'></a>a. **Biased MD**

-Just like Metadynamics, RiD will sample based on a bias potential given by NN models.
-A uncertainty indicator will direct the process of adding bias potential.
+Different from Metadynamics, RiD will sample based on a bias potential given by NN models.
+The uncertainty indicator will direct the process of adding bias potential.

 ####  4.2. <a name='b.RestrainedMD'></a>b. **Restrained MD**